cipy/unpi.web/english/README.md

 - the cheapest monthly [Internet subscription](https://www.digiromania.ro/servicii/internet) at one of the leading national providers is today 30 RON, or about 7,15 USD and gives you 300Mbps download with 150Mbps upload.
 Hello Western Europe?!
 - [Raspberry Pi 3 B+](https://static.raspberrypi.org/files/product-briefs/Raspberry-Pi-Model-Bplus-Product-Brief.pdf) has 4 cores (small processors) and 300Mbps network interface, asking for Golang programmers 🤓

-## What are you gifting to a Romanian child?
+## What are you & us gifting to a Romanian child? (in addition to the Golang programming course)

 - [Raspberry Pi 3 B+ Ultimate Starter Kit](https://www.amazon.de/gp/product/B07DDCRFP6/) €80
 - [keyboard with built-in trackpad](https://www.amazon.de/gp/product/B07HG5Q851/) (wireless) €20